cds-snc/gcds-docs/src/en/components/select/use-case.md

 ---
-title: select - Components
+title: Select - Components
 layout: "layouts/component-documentation.njk"
 eleventyNavigation:
   key: selectEN
   title: Select
   locale: en
   parent: componentsEN
-  otherNames:  Dropdown, Select menu
+  otherNames: dropdown, select menu.
   description: A list of options with a single-option choice.
   thumbnail: /images/common/components/preview-select.svg
   alt: This is an image of the component